Tufted Wood Moth

 While it seemed this was a northern species we have now shown it exists in the south; along with A. polygrapha.
 We had 4 specimens come to a night light over a couple of days.

-I asked Don Herbison-Evans for his thoughts and he agrees it looks more like A. pentasema than A. polygrapha.
-He then gave me some reading to do from the original descriptions by Lower.
-It was hard going and to be honest the only diagnostic I felt I could be truly certain of as a reliable difference was the antennae "base beneath sharply white".
+We asked Don Herbison-Evans for his thoughts and he agrees it looks more like A. pentasema than A. polygrapha.
+He then gave us some reading to do from the original descriptions by Lower.
+It was hard going and to be honest the only diagnostic we felt we could be truly certain of as a reliable difference was the antennae "base beneath sharply white".
 You can see this on both ventral & anterior photo's.
 The abdomen is generally darker with this one as well.

 Surprisingly the ventral abdomenal black stripe wasn't mentioned anywhere.